 - · announcement-file.
 Announcements files

-- · capture-file.
+- capture-file.
 The packet sniffing buffer

-- · cdr-file.
+- cdr-file.
 A Call Detail Recording (CDR) file

 - · dhcp-binding.
 The DHCP binding file

-When you use the copy file tftp command to upload a specific file from the G ateway to a TFTP server, where file can be any of the following:
+When you use the copy file tftp command to upload a specific file from the Gateway to a TFTP server, where file can be any of the following:

 - · announcement-file.
 Announcements files

-- · capture-file.
-The packet sniffing buffer

-- · capture-file.
+- capture-file.
 The packet sniffing buffer

 - cdr-file.
 A Call Detail Recording (CDR) file

 - · dhcp-binding.
 The DHCP binding file